THE CONVENIENCE OUT OF THE INCONVENIENCE.

 The rise of the food box schemes and a shorter food chain.

-Why would we go back to supermarkets when we have convenience, better food and fairer prices.
-Because, the middle men are cut out, the price we pay for our food boxes go directly to the farmers.
+Why would we go back to supermarkets when we have convenience, better food and fairer prices?
+Because the middlemen are cut out, the price we pay for our food boxes goes directly to the farmers.

-Farmers, then, don't need to cut corners to survive.
-They can once again care for their labour and for their animals — and indirectly reducing the ever-increasing number of suicides because they cannot stand to the supermarket dictatorship.
+Farmers, then, don’t need to cut corners to survive.
+They can once again care for their labour and their animals — indirectly reducing the ever-increasing number of suicides because they can no longer handle the supermarket dictatorship.

 What could be better than buying directly from the producers?

-To me, nothing...
-Visiting farms and witnessing how they care for the land and their animals could not be a better selling point.
+Visiting farms and seeing first-hand how they care for the land and animals could not be a better selling point.
 Did you know that most farms organise tours of their premises?

 Well, if you haven't done so yet, I urge you to visit the grounds of your favourite farms.

-It is abherant that when asked where milk comes from, some people answer: "the supermarket chelf...", having no idea where milk comes from, let alone from a cow.
+It is abherant that when asked where milk comes from, some people answer: “the supermarket shelf...”, having no idea where milk comes from, let alone from a cow.

 But, this is what we have become.
-Ignorant and unwilling to find the truth, because it requires too much effort, all the while, all that we are offered — and now expect — is effortless convenience.
+Ignorant and unwilling to find the truth, because it requires effort (too little effort is too much effort), all the while, all that we are offered — and now expect — is effortless convenience.

 Another growing trend is gardening.
 Many people prefer to spend their time in their garden, or balconies, instead to face police because they should not be in park enjoying the sun and socialising with their friends and family.

-Isn't time to put an end to the reign of the supermarkets?
+Isn’t it time to put an end to the supermarkets’ reign?

 I believe there is no better time to stand our ground and reduce our reliance on supermarkets.